PrefectHQ/prefect/docs/concepts/index.md

 | __[Storage](/concepts/storage)__                         | Lets you configure how flow code for deployments is persisted and retrieved.     |
 | __[Agents](/concepts/agents)__                           | Like untyped workers. |

-Many features specific to [Prefect Cloud](/cloud/) are in their own subheading.
+Many features specific to [Prefect Cloud](/cloud/) are in their own navigation subheading.